Debiased machine learning for combining probability and non-probability survey data: Simulation study

 \section{Simulation study}

 We simulated a finite population with $J=1000$ clusters.
 Each cluster $j$ contains $H_{jq}$ households of $q$ individuals ($q=1, 2, 3$), where $H_{jq}$ is negatively binomially distributed with mean 100 and variance 400.
 Hence, the expected number of individuals in a cluster is 600, and the expected population size is 600,000.
-For each individual $i$ in cluster $j$, continuous variables $X_{1i}$ and $X_{2i}$ and binary variables $X_{3i}$ and $X_{4i}$ were generated independently, with expectations that depend on the total number of households in the cluster $j$, the size $q$ of the household to which individual $i$ belongs, and a cluster-level random effect.
+For each individual $i$ in cluster $j$, continuous variables $X_{1i}$ and $X_{2i}$ and binary variables $X_{3i}$ and $X_{4i}$ were generated independently, with expectations that depend on the total number of households in the cluster $j$, the size (1, 2 or 3) of the household to which individual $i$ belongs, and a cluster-level random effect.
+See Appendix~\ref{sect:appendix.simstudy.dgm} for details.
 This fixed population was used for all the simulations.

-For each simulated dataset, $Y_1, \ldots, Y_n$ were generated independently from a normal distribution with mean that is a function of $X_i = (X_{1i}, X_{2i}, X_{3i}, X_{4i})$ and with variance 1.
-Sample A was drawn by sampling $M$ clusters with replacement from the $J$ clusters using Sampford sampling, with the probability of sampling cluster $j$ being proportional to the total number of households in cluster $j$.
-From each of these $M$ sampled clusters, $n_{\rm house}$ households were sampled using simple random sampling without replacement.
+For each simulated dataset, $Y_1, \ldots, Y_n$ were generated independently from a normal distribution with mean that depends on $X = (X_1, X_2, X_3, X_4)$ and variance 1.
+Sample A was drawn using a three-stage sampling design.
+First $M$ clusters were selected using Sampford sampling, with the probability of selecting cluster $j$ being proportional to the total number of households in cluster $j$.
+From each of these $M$ selected clusters, $n_{\rm house}$ households were selected using SRSWOR.
 Then one individual was sampled at random from each of these $n_{\rm house}$ sampled households.
 Thus, Sample A contained $M \times n_{\rm house}$ individuals.
-The probability of sampling individual $i$ for Sample B was a function of $X_i$.